bahdcoder/buycoins-sdk/README.md

 - [Create cryptocurrency addresses](#create-cryptocurrency-addresses)

 ## Installation
-The installation is in three steps: First: get your API keys, second: install the package into your project.
+The installation is in two steps: First: get your API keys, second: install the package into your project.

 ### Get API Keys
 Before getting started, you would need to request access to the Buycoins API.
 You may send an [email to their support team](mailto:support@buycoins.africa), stating the application you would love to build.
 Shouldn't take more than an hour or two to get acces.